ssimz/Test/README.md

 # Test
-A prository of my  workplace
+A repository of my  workplace
 This a change of readme file.